 - identify supporting legislation in relation to sexuality and ASD

-- explore why talking about sexuality with a person with Autism Spectrum Disorder (ASD) is important
+- explore why talking about sexuality with individuals with ASD is important

-- examine ASD in relation to
+- examine how ASD might impact:

 - public and private